 The organizational benefits of application modernization can hardly be overstated.
-McKinsey finds that with IT modernization, enterprises increase employee productivity by up to 30% and motivation by up to 40%; they also reduced defects and time-to-market by up to 60%.
+McKinsey finds that with IT modernization, enterprises increase employee productivity by up to 30% and motivation by up to 40%; they also reduce defects and time-to-market by up to 60%.
 Forrester finds that IBM clients saw an average savings of more than $500,000 over the first three years of cloud adoption.

 Irrespective of whether you’re entirely renewing your legacy application or integrating critical parts of it with a modern app, you can reap significant business benefits from modernization.
-Yet, often, enterprises fall short of unlocking its complete potential.
+Yet, often, enterprises fall short of unlocking their complete potential.
 This is mostly due to one or more of the following reasons:

 If you find any of these reasons relatable, you’re in luck.
 Because, if you have had a failed application modernization project for any of the above reasons, it can easily be fixed with a simple but crucial step: Building a business case.